 No matter if you’re an employee or the owner, make sure to go out there and give your 100% without any hint of regret.
 This way, you learn new skills, inspire people and do justice for the plan you were meant to take, right from the time you started schooling.

 Take any industry and peep inside, it is filled with competitors.
 A monopoly in any major industry is a myth.
 In desperate measures, what people end up doing is follow their competitors closely and try to outdo them in every department.
 This results in nothing but an endless stream of strategy that just focuses on being better than the other and losing the focus on consumer satisfaction on the way.

 The best way to move forward is to find out the most relevant competitors and partner with then.
 Every person has his own set of strengths and influence, and instead of outdoing them, collaborate with them.
 Leverage each skill, combine the synergy, and grow together.

-This can be in the form of freelancing or just practicing things you always wanted to do.
-Here, money is not the most significant thing to look for, but instead, try turning your hobbies and passion into a money-making venture.
+This can be in the form of freelancing or just practising things you always wanted to do.
+Here, money is not the most significant thing to look for, but instead, try turning your hobbies and passion into a money-making venture for your career path.

 This is an effective way to constantly stay in touch with your skills and making sure you provide value to anyone around you looking for someone to guide.